 No Signboard Holdings

-"The proposed cessation is not expected to have any material impact on the net tangible assets per share and earnings per share of the group for the current financial year ending Dec 31, 2017," it said.
+It is not expected to have any material impact on the group's net tangible assets or earnings per share for the year to Sept 30, the board said in a separate announcement.